-30 Best Side Hustles: Business Ideas to Make Money on The Side
+20 Best Side Hustles: Business Ideas to Make Money on the Side

-Knowing how to make money on the side is always a great idea, regardless of your financial goals.
+Knowing how to start a side hustle is a great way to achieve your financial goals in this gig economy.
 If you can do a side hustle without negatively affecting your work and personal life, there is no reason why you shouldn’t try.

-To help you figure out the best side hustle for your needs, let’s look at some criteria you need to consider:
+To help you find the best side hustle for your needs, consider the following criteria:

 - Passion and interests.
-It’s best to start a side hustle that aligns with your skills, interests, or hobbies.
-The best way of making money is by monetizing your passion.
+Start a side hustle that aligns with your skills, interests, or hobbies.
+You would gain more money and enjoyment from doing the side hustle.

 - Profitability.
 Make sure to estimate the potential earnings within an industry before committing.
-Sites like Vault and Ziprecruiter are great places to start your research.
+Sites like Firsthand and ZipRecruiter are great places to start your research.

 - Viability.
-Your side hustle must never clash with your full-time job.
+Your side hustle should not clash with your full-time job.
 It must work around your current schedule.

 - Growth prospect.
 Consider the job’s long-term potential and whether it provides room for growth.